"

 asylum seekers, border protection, border security, environmental sustainability, ethnic communities, family immigration, humanitarian immigration, immigration, international students, multiculturalism, occupational immigration, population policy, temporary immigration, White Australia policy

 Australia has been shaped by immigration.[1]
 Nearly half of today’s Australian population consists of immigrants born elsewhere or their first-generation descendants.
 As a consequence of its pattern of immigration, Australia is also a multicultural country.
-This chapter examines the policy evolution that has produced this situation.
+This chapter examines the policy evolution which has produced this situation.
 It also examines the distinctive political dynamics of the policy-making process pertaining to immigration and multiculturalism.

 What’s at stake?